Haivision/srt/docs/handshake.md

 Declares the `SRTO_TLPKTDROP` flag of the party.
 This is important because both parties must cooperate in this process.
 In HSv5, if both directions are TSBPD, both use this setting.
-This flag must always be set in live mode.
+While it is not always necessary to set this flag in live mode, it is the default and most recommended setting.

 (4) `SRT_OPT_NAKREPORT`: The party will do periodic NAK reporting.